vaishnavbhosale/pr-review-agent/README.md

 Update `REPO` and `PR_NUMBER` at the top of `run.py` to target any PR.

-### Option 2 — Webhook server (automatic)
+### Option 2 — Webhook server

 ```bash
 uvicorn app.main:app --reload --port 8000
 ```

 API available at `http://localhost:8000`

 Interactive docs at `http://localhost:8000/docs`

-Once the server is running, expose it to the internet using ngrok:
+Expose to the internet for automatic webhook triggering:

 ```bash
 ngrok http 8000